sarvar0804/clonechat/README.md

 - The first time you use it, you'll need to authenticate a connection with Telegram.
 But it will only be the first time!
 And then never again. :) Authenticating is simple, follow these steps:
   > `"Enter phone number or bot token:"`
   - This message will appear asking for your phone number in international format.
-  - Enter your phone number with the prefix `+55` for Brazilian phones, followed by the local area code and your phone number.
+  - Enter your phone number with the prefix `+888` for Anonymous phones, followed by the local area code and your phone number.
-    - Example: For a São Paulo phone, with area code 11, you should enter something like: `+5511995429405`
+    - Example: You should enter something like: `+8888080`
   - At the message asking if the number is correct, enter `y`.
   - A code will be sent to your Telegram, which you should enter in the terminal.
   - Finally, if you have "2-factor security" (2fa) activated on your account, your password will be requested.